lawrence-d-lee/housing-app/README.md

 # Housing App

 This is a Plotly Dash app built with Scikit-Learn which predicts house prices for several UK cities.
-Simply choose the city you are interested in from the dropdown menu, then select the features you'd like to have.
-Finally, click on the map to see the model's prediction for that location.
+Simply choose the city you are interested in from the dropdown menu, then select the features you'd like the house to have.
+Finally, click on the map and hover over the dropped blue pin to see the model's prediction for that location.

 ![Screenshot](screenshot.PNG)